 To find out about paying for formal dinner (second hall) with your Bod card click here.

 If you experience any issues with your Upay account please contact the Catering Services Manager, Lesley O’Donovan, in the first instance.

 Across Exeter College’s premises there are a number of security controlled doors.
 If your card does not let you open a door that you believe you have permission to enter, you should go to the Porters’ Lodge and ask them to check which areas you are allowed to access.
 The Head Porter will then make any necessary changes.

 If your card consistently fails to work take the card to the Porters’ Lodge.
 They will test your card and issue you with a temporary replacement if your card is faulty.
 Your temporary card will not let you gain access to any sites outside of Exeter College.
-To order a new Bod card contact the College Office (see below).
+To order a new Bod card contact the Academic Office (see below).

 Lost, stolen or damaged cards

 If your Bod card is lost, stolen or damaged it is essential that you inform the Porters’ Lodge immediately.
 The Porters will place a block on the security system so that your card cannot be used at Exeter College sites by unauthorised people.
 The Porters can then issue you with a temporary replacement card.

 You should also report the lost, stolen or damaged card to the Academic Office.
 You can contact them by email, by telephone (01865 279665), or in person.
 A member of the Academic Office staff will be able to order you a new Bod card.
 Replacement cards are normally issued within two working days.
 It is essential that you return your temporary card when your replacement Bod card arrives, which you can collect from the Academic Office during office hours.